Can you be born with an STD?

 Syphilis

 Syphilis is a bacterial infection that can be passed from a mother to her baby during pregnancy or childbirth, a process known as congenital syphilis.
-The bacteria can cross the placenta and infect the baby, potentially leading to serious health issues.
+The bacteria can cross the placenta and infect the baby, potentially leading to serious health issues, which will often be life-threatening for the baby.

 Hepatitis B